pragmatiker/ansible-role-xwiki/README.md

 - [x] Downlad WAR from xwiki.org
 - [x] Unpack WAR to webapps folder
 - [x] Create configs for Database and other xwiki setup stuff
+- [x] Make it loop through multiple Instances on one host. prod/dev/qs

 ### ToDo:
-- [ ] Also create Dabase on demand
+- [ ] Create Database on demand
-- [ ] See if I can make it loop through multiple Instances on one host. prod/dev/qs

 ### Example Playbook
 ```